AlexisBarrere/shotgun_metagenomics_workflow_Alexis_Barrere/02_Quality_control/2c_fastqc_and_multiqc/README.md

 - `~/Stage_Copenhague/decontamination/fastqc_post_decontamination/sample_xx/` (post-decontamination)

-You can also find these fastQC reports in this GitHub repository by following this path : `2_quality_control/c_fastqc_and_multiqc/fastQC_results/`
+You can also find these fastQC reports in this GitHub repository by clicking here [index html for FastQC and MultiQC reports](https://alexisbarrere.github.io/shotgun_metagenomics_workflow_Alexis_Barrere/)

 ### MultiQC